Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 to either create a new Promise (by passing the kernel a new positive `PromiseID`, inside a `CapData` slot), or to receive it in the result slot of an inbound message.

+Once promise redirection is introduced, the effective decider of a promise would change to the Decider of its redirection.
+However the Decider of record may stay with the Kernel.

 ### Pipelining